Starting your visit to Croatia in Zagreb and planning on renting a car in Zagreb to visit the rest of the country?

 If you are flying into Croatia, the chances you will fly into Zagreb Airport are pretty high.
 So, more often than not, Zagreb is the entry point for the majority of visitors to Croatia who arrives in the country by plane.
 People rent a car in Zagreb and head south to Dalmatia, or southwest to Istria.

 So if you are one of those visitors, and need practical information on car rental in Zagreb, this post answers all major questions and concerns regarding car hire in Zagreb.

-In the following article we’ll share everything we know about car rental Zagreb, including our best car rental Zagreb tips, tricks and advices, best Zagreb car rental companies, rental prices, reasons to rent a car in Zagreb and type of vehicles to rent.
+In the following article, we’ll share everything we know about Zagreb car rental, including our best car rental Zagreb tips, tricks, and advice, the best Zagreb car rental companies, rental prices, reasons to rent a car in Zagreb and type of vehicles to rent.

 We love traveling by car in Croatia.
 If that’s what you intend to do, congrats!
 You will love it too!

 Roads in Croatia are in excellent condition.
 You don’t need to worry about bumpy roads, missing safety guards (although that can happen occasionally), or dirt roads.
 Croatian roads are great.

 A multi-lane highway connects Zagreb with basically the entire of Croatia: